emiliorizzo/video_data/README.md

  - Edit the Conten Type ("videos") Autolabel options, and write (or search in Token Browser) this token: [video_data:title]
  - Save Content Type Configuration
- - Create a content of type "videos" and write a valid youtube or vimeo url in the field "video_link"
+ - Create a  "videos" content and write a valid vimeo url in the field "video_link"
- - Save the content, and the content title is automatically set to video title on vimeo or youtube
+ - Save the content, and the content title is automatically set to video title on vimeo

+##Services

+ - Vimeo API 2
+ - YouTube API 3

+Youtube v3 API requires a API KEY to retrieve data, get it from code.google.com and save in admin/config/media/video_data (youtube_api_key fiels)

+## Limitations